-The Gisborne estate currently is producing around 170,000 t annually.
-Over the next 2-3 years, and notwithstanding major storm events and disruption to the region' production will increase significantly to a peak of 500,000 t annually and will average 200,000 - 250,000 over a 15-year period.
+The Gisborne estate is currently producing around 100,000 - 150,000 t annually.
+Over the next 2-3 years, and notwithstanding major storm events and disruption to the region' production will increase significantly to a peak of 340,000 t annually and will average around 325,000 t annually in the next 10-years.
 Most of the forests are on terminating CFLs or Forestry Rights which are handed back once harvesting is complete.